technical seo roi technical seo investment technical seo worth it technical seo benefits technical seo implementation

 The Bottom Line

-Technical SEO delivers 117% ROI in six months.
-It compounds over years.
+Technical SEO typically pays back inside six months and then compounds for years.
 It makes every other marketing dollar work harder.
-And in 2026, with over half of all websites failing Core Web Vitals, the competitive advantage is wide open.
+And in 2026, with most websites still failing at least one Core Web Vital, the competitive advantage is wide open.

 I've seen it turn underperforming sites into revenue machines.
 Not with tricks or hacks, but with solid engineering applied to how search engines experience your website.